Thonburi Kingdom: Conquest of Lanna

-Burmese Invasions
+Burmese invasions

-Plan of King Hsinbyushin to invade Siam from two directions was foiled by the Mon Rebelllion and the Siamese capture of Chiang Mai.
+Plan of King Hsinbyushin to invade Siam from two directions was foiled by the Mon Rebellion and the Siamese capture of Chiang Mai.
 Maha Thiha Thura, who had taken commanding position in Martaban, sent his vanguard force under Satpagyon Bo to invade Western Siam through the Three Pagodas Pass in February 1775.
 Taksin was unprepared as most of his troops were in the north defending Chiang Mai.
 He recalled the northern Siamese troops down south to defend the west.
 Satpagyon Bo took Kanchanaburi and continued to Ratchaburi, where he encamped at Bangkaeo (modern Tambon Nangkaeo, Photharam district), hence the name Bangkaeo Campaign.
 King Taksin sent preliminary forces under his son and his nephew to deal with the Burmese at Ratchaburi.
 The princes led the Siamese forces to completely encircle Satpagyon Bo at Bangkaeo in order to starve the Burmese into surrender.
 Northern Siamese troops arrived in the battlefield of Bangkaeo, bringing the total number of Siamese to 20,000 men, greatly outnumbering the Burmese.
 After 47 days of being encircled, Satpagyon Bo capitulated in March 1775.
 The Siamese took about 2,000 Burmese captives from this battle.

-Six months after the Siamese victory at Bangkaeo, in September 1775, the Burmese from Chiangsaen attacked Chiang Mai again.
+Six months after the Siamese victory at Bangkaeo, in September 1775, the Burmese from Chiang Saen attacked Chiang Mai again.
 The two Chaophrayas Chakri and Surasi led troops north to defend Chiang Mai.
 However, Maha Thiha Thura took this opportunity to personally lead the Burmese armies of 35,000 men through the Mae Lamao Pass to invade Hua Mueang Nuea or Northern Siam in October.
 Chakri and Surasi had to hurriedly return to defend Phitsanulok.
-Maha Thiha Thura laid siege on Phitsanulok, the administrative center of Northern Siam.
+Maha Thiha Thura laid siege on Phitsanulok, the administrative centre of Northern Siam.
 King Taksin led the royal armies from Thonburi to the north and stationed at Pakphing near Phitsanulok in efforts to relieve the siege of the city.
 Maha Thiha Thura managed to attack the Siamese supply line at Nakhon Sawan and Uthaithani.
 He also defeated King Taksin in the Battle of Pakphing in March 1776, compelling the Siamese king to retreat south to Phichit.
 Chaophrayas Chakri and Surasi then decided to abandon and evacuate Phitsanulok.
 Phitsanulok fell to the Burmese, was completely destroyed and burnt to the grounds.

 Maha Thiha Thura was preparing to march onto Thonburi when he learned of the death of the Burmese King Hsinbyushin in 1776.
 Maha Thiha Thura was recalled, decided to abruptly abandon the campaign in Siam and quickly return to Burma in order to support his son-in-law Singu Min to the Burmese throne.
 The remaining Burmese regiments in Siam were thus left disorganized and uncontrolled.
-Siam nearly succumbed to the Burmese conquest for the second time after the Fall of Ayutthaya in 1767.
+Siam nearly succumbed to the Burmese conquest for the second time after the fall of Ayutthaya in 1767.
 The untimely demise of Hsinbyushin saved Siam from such fate.
 King Taksin took this chance to pursue the retreating Burmese.
-The Burmese had all left Siam by September 1776 and the war came to the end.
+The Burmese had all left Siam by August 1776 and the war came to the end.